 For this there are different clients, which are available not only for Linux, but also for Android, and even for Windows.

-Despite being extremely versatile, the relative complexity of its configuration tends to scare more than one.
-Today I am going to explain to you how to prevent MPD from running as a service and instead starting when we log in with the privileges of our user.
-In this way we avoid an unnecessary security risk (more than one paranoid will thank me 🙂).
+Despite being extremely versatile, the relative complexity of its configuration often scares off more than one person.
+Today I'm going to explain how to prevent MPD from running as a service and instead start it when we log in with our user's privileges.
+In this way we avoid an unnecessary security risk (more than one paranoid person will thank me for it ๏ ).

 After following many guides and reneging more than once to configure it, I took on the task of creating a script to facilitate the configuration of this great program so that it is a little more user-friendly: here it is.